webfm/defect-app/project-data.md

 * project - project name, id
 * template - defects fields for the project
     * sort - sort order
     * field - field id used in OMTrak system, the field value will match a element in defect data.
-Field is used for all tempalte types except SELECT
+Field is used for all template types except SELECT
-    * prefix - the prefix value will match a elemnt in defect data (from defect list api call).
+    * prefix - the prefix value will match a element in defect data (from defect list api call).
 Prefix is used for template SELECT type
     * label - name of the field
     * type - field type
         * see [here](definitions.md#template-type "definition") for detail